Haivision/srt/docs/Developers.md

 * `srt-live-transmit` — A sample application to transmit live stream from source medium (UDP/SRT/`stdin`) to the target medium (UDP/SRT/`stdout`).
 See [srt-live-transmit.ms](./srt-live-transmit.md) for more info.
 * `srt-file-transmit` — A sample application to transmit file with SRT.
-* `srt-tunnel` — A sample application to set up an SRT tunnel for TCP of UDP traffic.
+* `srt-tunnel` — A sample application to set up an SRT tunnel for TCP traffic.
 * `tests-srt` - unit testing application.

 ## Project Structure